Visit Dunnottar Castle for an unforgettable experience. A dramatic and evocative ruined cliff top fortress in a truly stunning setting.

 A darker chapter in the history of Dunnottar is that of the ‘Whig’s Vault’.
 The gruesome story of the imprisonment in 1685 of a group of Covenanters who refused to acknowledge the King’s supremacy in spiritual matters.

-Wednesday 18th December - Closed due to high winds.
+Saturday 8th March - Castle closed due to high winds.

 Summer Daily - 1st April to 30th September 2014 - 9am to 6pm